Shopdeploy

 Shopify

 Shopify is the most popular online store builder and is used by ecommerce merchants of all sizes from billion dollar companies like Allbirds to niche ecommerce websites such as Cape Town based Cape Coffee Beans.
 Out of the box they provide all the functionality to get up and running with an Online Store in South Africa.
 Shopify provides an App Store and a Theme Store so you can tailor your online store to your needs.
-Shopify starts at $29 per month and their basic plan is a cost-effective way to get your online store up and running quickly.
-However, be aware as you start to grow and customise your store with additional app monthly fees can quickly rack up.

 Self-Hosted Ecommerce Platforms